Test Day

 What to do if you’re unwell, injured, or facing issues that could affect your test performance:

 If you plan to take your test but face serious and unexpected issues before your test date, please inform us.
-You must do this before you sit the test via your online account.
+You must do this before you sit using the form on your dashboard.
 You may be eligible for Special Consideration.
 This includes illness, injury, or personal circumstances that arise immediately before your test.

 If you do not report this to us, and go on to sit your test, you are declaring yourself fit to test.
 We will not normally take action if you tell us about illness, injury, or personal circumstances after testing.